inhaledesign/inhale-website/expertise.md

 * Project Management: Gitlab, Git

 ## Education
-I have bachelor's degrees in philosophy, psychology, and political science from the University of New Mexico, with an interdisciplinary focus on rationality.
+I hold bachelor's degrees in philosophy, psychology, and political science from the University of New Mexico.
+My interdisciplinary focus on rationality enhances my ability to approach app development with a well-rounded perspective.

 [os-usage]: http://en.wikipedia.org/wiki/Usage_share_of_operating_systems